HomeMy WebLinkAbout1928-10-09 u

 B. Howe, R. W. Taft, and his house should be connected with the sewer in

-Glen Road through the land in the rear of the different properties.
+Glen Road through the land in the rear of the different:properties.

-public Newer also.
+public viewer also.

-If the sewer to be constructed in Upland Road is not built at the
+' If the sewer to be constructed in Upland Road is not built at the

 depth planned, of course the property on the north sides could not be

-assessed as it would receive no benefit from the sewer. ,
+assessed as it would receive no benefit from the sewer.

 Unless a previous arrangement is made, it might be impossible to

-constructAthe private sewer through the three properties, particularly
+constructlthe private sewer through the three properties, particularly

 The amount of excavation on the two sewers would not be a great